 To do this, we first select the 'Library' tab to display the material presets.

-Then expand the 'Plywood' option and select the 3.00mm 'Cut' preset.
+Then expand the 'Plywood (Generic)' option and select the 3.00mm 'Line' preset.

-To apply this preset, select the layer 'C00' in the 'Cuts' menu and then click the 'Apply to layer' button in the library.
+To apply this preset, select the layer '00' in the 'Cuts/Layers' menu and then click the 'Assign to layer' button in the library.

-Place your material into the centre of the workspace.
+Place your material into the center of the workspace.

 Make sure your lid is closed and press the 'Enable' button on the front right corner of your Emblaser 2.
 The button will illuminate red to indicate the laser has been enabled.

-Select the 'Laser' tab to display the control buttons.
+Select the 'Laser' tab next to the Library to display the control buttons.

 Then press the 'Start' button to start your job running.